robertmassaioli/my-reminders/README.md

-# Remind Me for JIRA
+# My Reminders for Cloud

-The Remind Me plugin for JIRA (and eventually the other products too) is an Atlassian Connect addon that has been designed to complete the notification flow that is missing in Atlassian products.
+The My Reminders plugin for JIRA (and eventually the other products too) is an Atlassian Connect addon that has been designed to complete the notification flow that is missing in Atlassian products.
 You can be notified of changes to things that you are interested in but you don't get notifications for items that do not change.